pelanat1207/Project-1/README.md

-# Project-1
+# Project-1: MAB-Israel

-First Project in Data Science course in Naya College
+This is my first project in **Data Science course in Naya College**

+This Project is called MAB-Israel: Manage of Apartments Buildings in Israel.
+It contains the following classes: Tenant, Apartment, Building The main purpose of the MAB-Israel is to dynamically fit the current needs of the residents.